Literary inquisition: Southern and Northern dynasties (420–589)

 During the Northern Wei dynasty, prime minister Cui Hao carved Guo Shu ("国书"), which records the history of the ruling Tuoba clan and of which he was assigned as the lead editor, into stone monuments and located them on the side of a major road in a suburb of the capital, Pingcheng.
 The Xianbei bureaucrats ostensibly found exposing their ancestors' history to the public to be offensive and inappropriate.
 Thus, Cui Hao was accused of defaming the state and thus sentenced to death in 450.
 Along with Cui Hao, his whole clan, his wives' clans, and 128 officials who had participated in the editing work were all sentenced to death.

 Sui dynasty (581–618)

 In 609, Xue Daoheng, the grandfather of Xue Yuanchao, was sentenced to death by Emperor Yang of Sui dynasty.
 In response to Emperor Yang's attempt to keep Xue from retiring, Xue wrote an essay praising the previous Emperor Wen.
 Emperor Yang considered this response as a mockery and found it offensive.
 The direct cause of Xue's death was his saying in reminiscence of Gao Jiong (高熲), who supported Emperor Yang's competitor and was sentenced to death.
-However, there is also evidence for that the underlying cause of his death was Emperor Yang's jealousy of his talent on poetry as the author of the famous poem "XiXiYan" (“昔昔盐”) from the Sui dynasty.
+However, there is also evidence for that the underlying cause of his death was Emperor Yang's jealousy of his talent on poetry as the author of the famous poem "Xi Xi Yan" (“昔昔盐”) from the Sui dynasty.
 In this case, Xue's death could also be considered as a literary inquisition on poetry (诗祸, shihuo).